 It refers to a point in time that follows one year after the cessation of menses.
-It is a normal and routine physiology that every woman attains menopause, the time of which varies with each woman.
-The average age at menopause is 51.5 yrs.
-However, a number of factors influence the age of menopause.
-It includes environmental, genetic and surgical influences, chemotherapy, radiation etc.
+It is a normal and routine physiology faced by every woman who has attained menopause, this time varies with each woman.
+The average age at which menopause starts is found to be 51.5 yrs.
+However, a number of factors influence the age of menopause which includes environmental, genetic and surgical influences, chemotherapy, radiation etc.

-Yes.
-Women experience, irregular cycles and decreased length, duration of flow prior to menopause and this phase is called as perimenopausal period.
+Yes, women experience irregular cycles and decreased length, duration of flow prior to menopause and this phase is called as perimenopausal period.
 This period usually lasts up to 4 to 7 yrs.
-However if there is bleeding between menstrual periods or bleeding after sex, they should not be taken as menopausal changes and medical attention should be sough without delay.
+However if there is bleeding between menstrual periods or bleeding after sex, they should not be considered as menopausal changes and should seek medical attention at once.

 • Changes in menstrual patterns

 • Hot flushes, night sweats and sleep disturbances, vaginal dryness

 • Depression, irritability, mood swings, loss of concentration and poor memory